 Our team and network of collaborators include professionals who have been working in the intelligence and investigation fields for decades, both for governmental agencies and private clients.

 The use of undercover techniques is essential to the detection, prevention, and prosecution of environmental crime, especially wildlife trafficking crimes and other related offences of priority investigation.
 Initiation of investigative undercover activity regarding the criminal conduct or criminal enterprise is an effective means of obtaining evidence and necessary information on the criminal activities of case targets.

 As a lean, highly-focused NGO employing intelligence as its primary approach to combatting environmental crime, EAL leverages a few advantages over governmental agencies and larger NGOs, including:

 The ability to quickly allocate resources to identified targets and hotspots

 Access to people and resources that would never collaborate directly with local governmental entities within certain countries

-The ability to deliver confidential information regarding criminals and wildlife criminal networks to trusted individuals within a government agency, more easily bypassing potential bureaucracy and corrupt officials
+The ability to deliver confidential information, including detailed case files, regarding criminals and wildlife criminal networks to trusted individuals within a government agency, more easily bypassing potential bureaucracy and corrupt officials

 How we use intelligence

-We collect information and actionable intelligence, we build networks of collaborators in the field, we research the “modus operandi‘ of the organizations behind illegal trafficking, we target the individuals and organizations that are profiting from poaching of wildlife and the illegal trade, and when possible, and we share intelligence with trusted law enforcement agencies.
+We collect information and produce actionable intelligence, we build networks of collaborators in the field, we research the ‘modus operandi’ of the organizations behind illegal trafficking, we target the individuals and organizations that are profiting from poaching of wildlife and the illegal trade, and when possible, we share intelligence with trusted law enforcement agencies.